 fresh fruit on the side

 1. Fill a large bowl with cool water.
-Cut the potatoes in quarters and then slice.
-The slices should be no thicker than 1cm.
+Cut the potatoes in quarters and then slice each quarter into 1cm pieces.
 Leave them to soak in cool water for 10-15 minutes.

 2. While the potatoes are soaking, peel and chop the onions, and mince the garlic.

 3. In a large frying pan, warm 2-3 tbsp vegetable oil on high heat.
 When it’s hot, drain the potatoes and add to the pan, stirring occasionally.

 4. In a large bowl, crack your eggs and whisk together with a splash of milk.
 Add salt and pepper to taste, and crumble in some dried tarragon.
 Set aside.

 5. When the potatoes are beginning to soften and brown, add the onions and garlic.
 Turn down the heat a little and stir.